 Signing on the Dotted Line

-Shortlist the top 3 posts the tech evaluation.
+Shortlist the top 3 post the tech evaluation.
 Only then move into the phase of cost negotiation.
 While you drive costs down, always ensure that the crux is never sidelined.
 Pick your winner.
-Once you have both arrived at a consensus, it is inevitable that the lawyers be invoked and the 20-page contract be signed.
+Once you have both arrived at consensus, it is inevitable that the lawyers be invoked and the 20 page contract be signed.
 In parallel, draft the Scope of Work (SOW) document.
 Or better yet, ask your 3PL for it.
 Well written SOWs are self-fulfilling prophecies.
-The process of writing and getting a good SOW signed away ensures both sides get well-aligned to the journey ahead.
+The process of writing and getting a good SOW signed away ensures both sides get well aligned to the journey ahead.

 What to do pre/post GoLive?

 Expect a stabilisation period.
 Discuss contingencies and what-if scenarios with your 3PL once you have awarded the contract to them.
 Any third party service provider you choose is going to be your partner.
 The sooner this reality is accepted, the better-off both sides will be.
 A 3PL company is a relative outsider to your household.
 Both sides of the families need to meet.
 While most engagements stop at sales and operations, it is important that meetings (phone calls / VCs) take place between the commercial, implementation, legal, HR teams.
 It is imperative that both sides get to know each other well.
 Escalations matrices need to be established.
 Ask for org charts and understand who the mid to top management personnel are.